OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Docker, Podman, or systemd files and offer to update the application while preserving config/secrets, update and reconfigure together, reconfigure config/secrets only, or abort.
 Use the combined option when a release changes both application code and configuration keys.
-For native systemd, changing renderer also changes installed dependencies, so use `update_reconfigure` rather than config-only reconfiguration.
+An existing v3 configuration that explicitly selects `renderer: firefox` must use `update_reconfigure` so the installer can migrate it to Pillow.
+Users that still require the historical Firefox renderer should remain on a v3.x release.

 Logs: